awslabs/aws-proton-plugins-for-backstage/docs/tutorial.md

 ## Fork this repository

 This repository contains a sample Backstage software template that you will need to customize with your AWS account information and register into your Backstage app.
 You can either create a public fork of this repository, or duplicate this repository into a private repository (preferred).
-Follow the [GitHub documentation](https://docs.github.com/en/repositories/creating-and-managing-repositories/duplicating-a-repository) for duplicating this repository.
+Follow the [GitHub documentation](https://docs.github.com/en/repositories/creating-and-managing-repositories/duplicating-a-repository) for duplicating this repository into a private repo.

 ## Create the prerequisite AWS resources